Alameda Research: Launch of FTX

 Sam Bankman-Fried started his own crypto exchange in April 2019 under the name FTX.
-Alameda Research played a significant role in the growth of FTX, as it acted as FTX's main market maker.
-As a market maker, Alameda Research was available to buy and sell if other customers wanted to, sometimes taking the losing side of a trade to attract customers to the exchange.

-According to public data reviewed by The Wall Street Journal, between early 2021 and March 2022, Alameda Research amassed crypto tokens ahead of FTX saying it would list them, totaling about $60 million worth of tokens in the Ethereum blockchain.
+Alameda Research played a significant role in the growth of FTX, as it acted as FTX's main market maker, available to buy and sell with other customers, sometimes taking trading losses to attract customers to the exchange.
+According to public data reviewed by The Wall Street Journal, between early 2021 and March 2022, Alameda Research amassed crypto tokens ahead of FTX listing them for trading, especially on the Ethereum blockchain, with a value of about $60 million.

-Alameda Research suffered a series of losses in May and June 2022, which anonymous sources told The Wall Street Journal resulted in FTX lending the trading firm more than half of its customer's funds, a decision that the sources said FTX CEO Sam Bankman-Fried described as a poor judgment call.
-Pantheri Asset Management made $10.7 million through being a counterparty of Alameda.

-In August 2022, the co-CEO of Alameda Research Sam Trabucco resigned from his job and Caroline Ellison became the firm's sole CEO.
+The Wall Street Journal, citing anonymous sources, reported that Alameda Research suffered a series of losses in May and June 2022 which were covered by FTX lending the trading firm more than half of its customer's funds; FTX CEO Sam Bankman-Fried reportedly described this as a poor judgment call.
+Pantheri Asset Management made $10.7 million as a counterparty of Alameda.
+In August 2022, Alameda co-CEO Sam Trabucco resigned, and Caroline Ellison became the firm's sole CEO.

 Bankruptcy

-On 8 November 2022, following a liquidity crisis at FTX—a large cryptocurrency exchange—Binance and FTX signed a letter of intent for FTX to be acquired by Binance.
+On 8 November 2022, following a liquidity crisis at FTX, a large cryptocurrency exchange, Binance and FTX signed a letter of intent for FTX to be acquired by Binance.
 The value of Alameda was affected, and was estimated to have dropped over 90 percent following the public disclosure of problems and the FTX acquisition deal.
 Alameda held a large quantity of FTT, the native token of the FTX exchange, as assets on its books.
 TechCrunch reported that "the exchange was unusually intertwined with its sister entity, Alameda Research."
 Principal shareholder Bankman-Fried had an estimated net worth of $10.5 billion in October 2022 and it dropped to approximately $1 billion according to the Bloomberg Billionaires Index following the crises and preliminary acquisition agreement on 8 November 2022.

-Late in the day on 9 November, The Wall Street Journal reported that Binance was walking away from the FTX acquisition.
-Binance cited FTX's mishandling of customer funds and pending investigations of FTX as the reasons the firm would not pursue the deal.
+Late in the day on 9 November, The Wall Street Journal reported that Binance was walking away from the FTX acquisition, blaming FTX's mishandling of customer funds and pending investigations of FTX.
 On 9 November 2022, Alameda's website was taken down.
-The next day Bankman-Fried stated that Alameda Research was winding down trading and would close.
+The next day Bankman-Fried said Alameda Research was winding down trading and would close.
 Alameda Research, along with FTX and more than 130 affiliated entities, filed for Chapter 11 bankruptcy protection in November 2022.

+Activities and donations

+As a quantitative trading firm specializing in cryptocurrencies, Alameda's strategies included arbitrage, market making, yield farming, and trading volatility.
+During the 2020 United States presidential election, Alameda gave $5 million to Future Forward USA, a liberal political action committee (PAC) in support of President Joe Biden.
+In 2022, Alameda reportedly donated $5 million to Guarding Against Pandemics, a PAC run by Sam Bankman-Fried's brother, Gabe.
+The company provided financial support to the Worldwide Online Olympiad Training program by the Art of Problem Solving.